-HMI is authorized to issue I-20 forms and provide student visa services to all international students if they meet the following requirements.
+HMI is authorized to issue I-20 forms and provide student visa services to all international students as long as they meet the following requirements.

 - Must prove they have sufficient financial resources to pay for school and living expenses. - Must have a US address you will be using as a place of residence while attending school.